-Development of the mouse began in the early 1960s by SRI’s Douglas Engelbart, while he was exploring the interactions between humans and computers.
+Development of the mouse began in the early 1960s by SRI International’s Douglas Engelbart, while he was exploring the interactions between humans and computers.
 Bill English, then the chief engineer at SRI, built the first computer mouse prototype in 1964.
 Designs with multiple buttons soon followed.

 SRI licensed the computer mouse technology to Apple, Xerox, and other companies.
-The mouse became commercially viable in 1984, three years before the patent’s expiration.
+The mouse became commercially viable in 1984, three years before the patent expired.

 Recognized for its impact on computing and the world, the 1968 event has been dubbed “the mother of all demos“.